SaltwaterC/aws2js/README.md

 ## Installation

-Either manually clone this repository into your node_modules directory, then run `npm install` on the aws2js top directory, or the recommended method:
+Either manually clone this repository into your `node_modules` directory, then run `npm install` on the aws2js top directory, or the recommended method:

 > npm install aws2js

-[npm](https://github.com/isaacs/npm) is a direct dependency of this library.
-It is used programmatically to install the dependencies for XML and MIME parsing.
+The installation depends on [npm](https://github.com/isaacs/npm).
+You need to have npm in PATH. npm is invoked by the `tools/install.js` script.

 By default, the module installs as dependencies the [libxml-to-js](https://github.com/SaltwaterC/libxml-to-js) and the [mime-magic](https://github.com/SaltwaterC/mime-magic) libraries.
 Under Windows, it installs by default with [xml2js](https://github.com/Leonidas-from-XIV/node-xml2js) and mime-magic.